2012 Democratic National Convention: Protest activity and policing

 The DNC was designated a National Special Security Event, and the Secret Service and Department of Homeland Security did some of the policing.
-The Charlotte Police Department was also responsible for the areas outside the convention venues.
+The Charlotte-Mecklenburg Police Department was also responsible for the areas outside the convention venues.
 Police noted that it would be relatively easy to surround protestors in the city's downtown business district, which is enclosed by expressway.

 By contract the DNC required Charlotte to create a demonstration area for people to exercise their First Amendment rights.
 Eventually the city of Charlotte became an open Free Speech Zone with peaceful protests, pickets, and pamphlets throughout the city.

 Controversies

 Location

 After North Carolina voters passed Amendment 1, on May 8, 2012, banning same-sex marriage in the state, several groups called for the DNC to pull the convention out of Charlotte.
 Unions also complained about North Carolina's labor laws.
 However, the DNC said that they would still proceed with their plans to hold it in the state.

 The leader of the Democratic National Committee Debbie Wasserman Schultz verified in an interview that North Carolina was chosen due to the controversy in the state and stated that it is "a critical battleground".
 When questioned about being able to raise the funds for the convention Schultz stated "We're not having a hard time raising the funds", contrary to reports.